AY2425S2-CS2113-F13-2/tp/docs/UserGuide.md

 ### Select Difficulty Level: `easy`, `intermediate`, `difficult`
 Select the difficulty level of the typing exercise.
-If the user leaves it blank, then it is set as default difficulty level.
+If the user leaves it blank, then it is set as default difficulty level, which would be automatically adjusted depending on the user's progress.

 Format: `easy`, `intermediate`, `difficult`